chrrrisw/kmel_db/kmel_db_format.md

 ### The Album Title Table

-The Album Title Table consists of indices (short int) pointing to the Main Index to indicate which titles belong to this album.
+The Album Title Table consists of indices (short int) pointing to the Main Index to indicate which titles belong to this _Album_.

-### Album Ordered Title List
+### Album-Ordered-Title List

 Number short ints consistent with number of titles.

-Seems to be a list of titles in album order.
+Seems to be a list of titles in Album order.

 ### The Playlist Index